-just take a bundle or two for myself".
+had noticed a wheat field with an abundance of wheat.
+"I'm sure the owner won't mind if I just take a bundle or two for myself".
 As the wagon driver crept up to the field the Chofetz Chaim shouted "Quick!
 Someone is watching!"
 The wagon driver sprinted back to the wagon and drove off in a rush.
 But as the wagon pulled away from the field, the wagon driver noticed that no-one else was around.
-"Why did you tell me that someone is watching?" he asked.
+"Why did you tell me that someone is watching?" he asked, "I can't see anyone!"
 "Someone is always watching", replied the Chofetz Chaim.
 "Hashem is always watching".

 Another story is told of a dreadful smallpox epidemic in the Jewish ghetto of Krakow about 300 years ago.
 The elders of the community decided to make a "dream query" - a kabbalistic request for Heavenly information that is provided through the medium of a dream.
 The answer was that Shlomo the butcher should lead the prayers in front of the entire community.
 The elders went to visit Shlomo and asked him to come to the shule.
 Shlomo was embarrassed, he couldn't even read properly.
-Shlomo stood on the bimah, nervous, and then suddenly ran away from the shule.
+Shlomo stood on the bimah, nervous.
+Then he suddenly ran away from the shule.
 He returned a few minutes later with a wheelbarrow containing his butcher scales.
 With tears in his eyes he said "Here G-d, take the scales, that must be why you wanted me to lead the prayers, right?
-So take the scales and just heal the children!"
-That evening the children started to heal.
+So take the scales and heal the children!"
+That evening, the sick children started to heal.
 The elders wondered what was so special about Shlomo's scales.
-On investigation they discovered that all of the other scales in the ghetto were slightly inaccurate and were only checked occasionally.
+On investigation, they discovered that all of the other scales in the ghetto were slightly inaccurate and were only checked occasionally.
 In contrast, Shlomo carefully checked his scales twice a day.
-When asked why, he stated simply "That's what G-d wants".
+When asked why, he stated simply "That is what Hashem wants".
 According to the legend, these scales were on display in the Krakow synagogue until they were destroyed during World War II.

 The story is brought in the Gemara of Abba Shaul ben Botnit who was very particular about accurately measuring wine for his customers.
 The customers did not want to wait for the froth that was left over in the measuring cups to settle.
-However Abba Shaul felt that the froth did not belong to him so he collected it and eventually accumulated 300 jugs of wine.
-His colleague R. Elazar ben R Tzadok had a similar problem with the oil that he sold.
+However Abba Shaul felt that the froth did not belong to him, so he collected it and eventually accumulated 300 jugs of wine.
+His colleague R. Elazar ben R Tzadok experienced a similar issue with the oil he sold.
 The customers did not want to wait for every single drop to pour from the measuring cups into their bottles.
-R. Elazar was also reluctant to keep these last few drops for himself.
-He collected them and found that he had 300 jugs of oil.
+But R' Elazar was reluctant to keep these last few drops for himself.
+He collected them and after time found that he had 300 jugs of oil.
 The two men brought these jars to the Bet Hamikdash.
-The Sages told them they according to the law they could keep the wine and oil because the customers didn't want to wait and so they had renounced all claims.
-However the two men did not want any part of something that did not clearly belong to them.
+The Sages told them that according to the law, they could keep the wine and oil because the customers preferred not to wait and thereby renounced all claims.
+However, the two men did not want to take something that did not clearly belong to them.
 They were advised to donate the oil and wine to projects that benefited the community.